hackclub/hackclub/workshops/memory_game/README.md

 ![Wooo!!](https://cloud-bos4syje4.vercel.app/0woo__.gif)

-Now that we have flipping cards, let’s handle the matching logic.
+Now that we have flipping cards let's handle the matching logic.

 ## Match Card

 When we click the first card, it needs to wait until another card is flipped.
-So now, when the user clicks the second card, we will check to see if it’s a match.
+Now, when the user clicks the second card, we will check to see if it's a match.

 In order to do that, let’s create a function `checkForMatch()`.
 Inside the function, select all the images we created using `querySelectorAll()` and define a `cards` array.
 Also get the two elements in `cardsClickedId` array into two variables `firstCard` and `secondCard` respectively.